samvv/Templaty/README.md

 [![Documentation Status](https://readthedocs.org/projects/templaty/badge/?version=latest)](https://templaty.readthedocs.io/en/latest/?badge=latest)

-**Templaty** is a code generator written in Python that focuses on generating code for programming languages other than HTML.
+**Templaty** is a code generator written in Python that focuses on generating correct and readable code for programming languages.
 It features fine-grained control over whitespacing and indentation and a rich meta-language that allows full control over the code to be generated.

+🌈 There now is [a syntax plugin for Vim][2]!

 The template syntax was inspired by [Jinja2][1] and should be very easy to pick up.